windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/routing.md

         get: IndexController
 ```

-The GET method will match `Flower\Controller\Sakura\IndexController` because we set a map to find new name.
+Then the GET method will match `Flower\Controller\Sakura\IndexController` because we set a map to find new name.
 We can set more
-methods to mapping methods with controllers.
+methods to map methods with controllers.

 ``` yaml
 flower: